 We want to be as transparent as possible with our riders and member organizations, and therefore you can read about all of the major aspects of our new protocols below.

-Please be mindful that these protocols may be adjusted as they are piloted and as new information about SARS-CoV-2/COVID-19 becomes available.
+Please be mindful that these protocols have been updated several times, and further updates may be instituted as new information about SARS-CoV-2/COVID-19 becomes available.

 Finally, the information below is just a summary.
 Our full working protocols document is many times longer, and additional instructional images, animations, and other tips are regularly communicated with our riders via at-station & on-shuttle signage, over twitter, and by email.